ChristineEC/P3python/README.md

 - to be invited to play again or quit, and
 - and to be able to play again or receive a friendly goodbye.

-I also want an uncluttered terminal and fun but simple (not overwhelming) graphics to keep me interested.
+I also want an uncluttered terminal and fun but simple (not overwhelming) graphics to keep me interested and in good spirits.

 ### Developer objectives
 As a developer, I want to provide a simple and easy-to-play game that nevertheless provides a new challenge each play.
 For this reason, I chose to use a list of nearly 3000 words.

-I also want to be able to develop the game further, and to this end, for example, I used a google API to import words from a google sheet which can be further modified with columns sorting the currently unsorted list into new columns in any number of ways, such as by word length, word difficulty, words with x's and z's, various themes, etc.
+I also want to be able to develop the game further, and to this end, for example, I used a google API to import words from a google sheet which can be further modified by sorting the currently unsorted list into new columns in any number of ways, such as by word length, word difficulty, words with x's and z's, or by various themes.

 ## Features
 A few seconds after the app is opened in Heroku, the hangman program removes the default text at the top of the terminal, as it is not part of the game: